Discover the factors that affect the durability of a fixed prosthesis and how to ensure better long-term results.

 Some simple recommendations make a difference:

-- Avoiding using the teeth to open objects or bite through very hard foods.
+- Avoid using your teeth to open objects or break very hard foods.

 Small daily care measures have a direct impact on the durability of the treatment.